 Versatile and creative thinking comes into being when the intellect is stimulated and we step outside our comfort zone in a way that can guide our inner selves to inspiration.
 Learning new skills, researching a wide variety of topics and encountering unexpected challenges helps our horizons to expand and our imagination to soar.

-Although the displays are packed away and the event is done and dusted for another year, the experience of this challenge and the memory of each individual triumph, however, will live on in the hearts and minds of our students, teachers and whānau for a long time to come.
+Even though the displays are packed away, and the event is done and dusted for another year, the experience of this challenge and memory of each individual triumph lives on in the hearts and minds of the students, teachers and whānau for a long time to come.